makovako/IV122-2019/README.md

 # IV122-2019
 Repository for Homeworks for subject IV122 Math and Programing in spring 2019, Marek Valko, 433656

+# Presentation / Review

+Tasks which are checked out are finnished.
+There shoud be readme in corresponding folders for pictures.

 # TODO
 - [ ] 1 - Rozcvicka
   - [X] A - Hratky s cisly